 This month I’m kicking off a special series of posts I like to call “Cocktails and Corsets”.
 All of these movies feature strong female leads in some truly bone-crushing costuming.
 These actresses really had to be tough to deal with this torturous undergarment.
 Perhaps no other movie character in the history of cinema has displayed as much grit and determination as Scarlett O’Hara in this week’s film, Gone with the Wind (DVD/Download).
-She delivered Melanie’s baby, fought carpetbaggers, and flirted with Southern scallywags, all while wearing a corset.
+She delivered Melanie’s baby, escaped a burning city, and flirted with Southern scallywags, all while wearing a corset.
 That takes guts, and possibly a few bruised ribs.

 Though Scarlett is pretty tough, she would have been nothing without her maid.
-Mammy is truly the unsung hero of GWTW, lacing up that shape wear with superhuman strength, and reassuring her petulant charge that a bigger waist after childbirth is to be expected.
+Hattie McDaniel is truly the unsung hero of GWTW, lacing up that shapewear with superhuman strength, while reassuring her petulant charge that a bigger waist after childbirth is to be expected.
 It’s because of Mammy that Scarlett’s outfits were so outstanding.
 Even wearing some old drapes, she looked like a million bucks (way better than those pesky Von Trapp children).
-Her tiny figure and opulent gowns quickly attracted the attention of Rhett Butler, AKA The Dream Man.
-Unfortunately, her personality was not nearly as flattering as her clothes.
-If I were Rhett, I would have left her for the confederate army too.
+Her tiny figure and opulent gowns quickly attracted the attention of Rhett Butler, but unfortunately, Scarlett’s personality was not nearly as flattering as her clothes.
+If I were Rhett, I would have left her for the army too.

 Several years ago, I was lucky enough to catch a screening of this film at the historic Fox Theater in Atlanta.
 Although the film originally premiered at the Loews Theater, the cast stayed across the street from the Fox, at The Georgian Terrace Hotel.
 I have very fond memories of sipping the most southern of beverages on the veranda of this hotel (though it probably would have tasted better with Clark Gable in proximity).
 While watching Gone with the Wind, I recommend drinking a Mint Julep.